 If you are part of some other US Federal government organization, you will probably get IPv6 addresses from the office of your organization’s Chief Information Officer (CIO).
 The points of contact for many non-DoD US Federal government organizations are listed in Part 1: United States Federal government (other than the DoD) organizations documents in the IPv6 and IoT Policy, Guidance and Best Practices article in the General Information section.
 If that office can’t help you, chances are you shouldn’t be using IPv6 addresses even if you can get them.

-If you are part of one of the US State governments that has deployed or is in the process of deploying IPv6 (including Arizona, Arkansas, Delaware, Indiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Nebraska, New Mexico, Oregon, South Dakota, Tennessee, Utah, Virginia, Washington, West Virginia, or Wyoming), then you will get your IPv6 addresses from your state CIO.
+If you are part of one of the US State governments that has deployed or is in the process of deploying IPv6 (including Arizona, Arkansas, Delaware, Florida, Idaho, Indiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nebraska, New Hampshire, New Mexico, North Dakota, Oregon, South Dakota, Tennessee, Utah, Virginia, Washington, West Virginia, or Wyoming), then you will get your IPv6 addresses from your state CIO.
 The Washington State CIO provided these IPv6 Design Considerations.
 Some reasons why state governments are not planning to deploy IPv6 are also given in this 2016 letter from the National Association of State Chief Information Officers (NASCIO).